Xabilahu/jgomas_ctf_competition/readme.txt

 #################### STRATEGY ###########################
-We divided the team in 2 subteams,  one formed by 4 agents, 2 medics and 2 fieldops, and the other one is formed by 3 agents.
+We divided the team in 2 subteams,  one formed by 4 agents, 2 medics and 2 fieldops, and the other one is formed by 3 soldier agents.
 Once the match starts, the subteam of 4 soldiers move to the base.
 At the same time, the other subteam, the one formed by 3 soldiers, go to the ALLIED base.
 When both of the subteams get to the desired location, they will start patrolling.